-DocPro also has comprehensive affidavits/affirms to court summons templates, including different versions depending on which party is filing the affidavit with the court.
+We have also created comprehensive affidavits/affirms to court summons templates, including different versions depending on which party is filing the affidavit with the court.

-For an affidavit/affirmation filed by the defendant in opposition to a court summons access this web-address: https://docpro.com/doc1041/affidavit-affirmation-to-court-summons-defendant
+For an affidavit/affirmation filed by the defendant in opposition to a court summons access it here.

-For an affidavit/affirmation filed by the plaintiff in support of a court summons access this web-address: https://docpro.com/doc1040/affidavit-affirmation-to-court-summons-plaintiff
+For an affidavit/affirmation filed by the plaintiff in support of a court summons access it here.

-For an affidavit/affirmation filed by a third party who is not the plaintiff/defendant in support of/in opposition to a court summons, access this web-address: https://docpro.com/doc1118/affidavit-affirmation-to-court-summons-third-party
+For an affidavit/affirmation filed by a third party who is not the plaintiff/defendant in support of/in opposition to a court summons, access it here.

-If a person’s identity has been stolen, an affidavit of identity can be used to confirm that person’s identity to third parties such as creditors and banks.
+If a person’s identity has been stolen, an affidavit of identity can be used to confirm the person’s identity to third parties such as creditors and banks.

-An affidavit of death is used to notify an individual, court, or entity (such as a company) that an individual has died.
+An affidavit of death is used to notify an individual, court, or entity (such as a company) that an individual has passed away.

 Only facts should be provided by a deponent in an affidavit/affirmation or statutory declaration.
 Opinions, beliefs, hearsay, hypothetical statements, and generalisations should not be included.
 This is unless the deponent is an expert witness, in which case his/her expert opinion can also serve as evidence.

-The facts should be in paragraphs that are numbered.
-All paragraphs should be short and concise.
-Furthermore, the affidavit/affirmation or statutory declaration should be written in first person.
+The paragraphs containing the facts should be numbered.
+All paragraphs should also be short and concise.
+Furthermore, the affidavit/affirmation or statutory declaration should be written in first person tense.

 Any documents referred to in affidavits/affirmations or statutory declarations shall be referred to as exhibits and annexed to the affidavits/affirmations.
 For ease of navigation, these exhibits should be numbered.

 Additionally, the information should be within the deponent’s personal knowledge.
 The deponent should have seen or heard the information.

-The deponent will be responsible for the truthfulness of his/her affidavit/affirmation or statutory declaration.
+The deponent will be responsible for maintaining accurate information in his/her affidavit/affirmation or statutory declaration.
 If false or misleading information is knowingly given, a deponent is prone to be prosecuted for the crime of perjury.

-The first section in an affidavit outlines the basic details of the proceedings to which it pertains to.
-This first section will state information such as the court at which the proceedings are being heard at, any case reference or a number and the details of the plaintiff and defendant.
+The first section of an affidavit outlines the basic details of the proceedings of which it pertains to.
+This section will state information such as the court where the proceedings are will be heard in, any case reference or a number and the personal details of the plaintiff and defendant.